 (2) If a residential tenancy agreement subsisting immediately before the commencement day contains a provision referred to in section 82(3), as in force immediately before that day, then that provision of the agreement continues to have effect after the commencement day despite the deletion of section 82(3) by section 80(3) of the Residential Tenancies Amendment Act 2011.

-[Section 91 inserted by No. 60 of 2011 s.
+[Section 91 inserted: No. 60 of 2011 s.
 86.]

 Division 2 — Security bonds held in AFI

-[Heading inserted by No. 60 of 2011 s.
+[Heading inserted: No. 60 of 2011 s.
 86.]

 92. Terms used